 Herding dogs (also known as stock dogs or working dogs) have an instinctual ability to control the movement of other animals, according to the American Kennel Club.
-Herding breeds — including shepherds, Collies, Great Danes, Huskies and Sheepdogs — are watchful, alert protectors that were bred to assist with guarding livestock and property.
+Herding breeds — including Shepherds, Collies, Huskies and Sheepdogs — are watchful, alert protectors that were bred to assist with guarding livestock and property.
 In addition to responding well to training, they’re also highly intelligent and make excellent companions.

 Herding is a modified predatory behavior, and if your dog tends to move in a circular motion around you or your other animals, it may have strong herding abilities.
 Like most skills, herding instruction begins with the basics: sit, stay, come.
 Once your dog has mastered these, begin adding directional commands – “way” for left, “bye” for right, and “wait” to stop.